RLL Source Holder

 RLL-1 does not require a Leak Test.
 RLL-1A requires a Leak Test very three years.

 Ronan sizes the source to last a minimum of 15 years, usually 20-30 years.
-We guarantee a minimum of 15 years on all source.
+Our goal is to provide a minimum of 15 years of service on all source.

 Cost of Ownership